cathal-brady/msds2023-pg-docker/README.md

 ![pg_download](images/pg_dbeaver_2.png)

 Then we set the password field to msds2023 and we click on finish.
-If the program asks us to download drivers we click on download
+If the program asks us to download drivers we click on download.

 ![pg_download](images/pg_dbeaver_3.png)

 After this we can creat a new SQL script and start running our SQL queries.